-When I got home, I decided to try to make a truly healthy version, and thus, this recipe was born.
-I also created a Chicken Parmesan Fingers recipe that the kids loved, so I could make a fun meal for them and a nice dinner for my husband and I in the same night.
+When I got home, I decided to try to make a truly healthy version and this recipe was born.
+I also created a chicken Parmesan nuggets recipe that the kids loved, so I could make a fun meal for them and a nice dinner for my husband and I in the same night.

 - 1 TBSP heavy cream (optional)

-- Put 1-2 cups of lard, tallow or coconut oil in a large skillet or fryer and turn on medium high heat.
+- Put preferred fat for frying in a large skillet or fryer and turn on medium high heat.

-- If using chicken breasts, butterfly them and pound slightly with meat hammer or flat side of heavy spoon until about ½ inch thick.
-If using chicken strips, this is not necessary.
+- Butterfly chicken breasts and pound them slightly with meat hammer or flat side of heavy spoon until they are about ½ inch thick.

-- On a large plate or dish, combine coconut flour, arrowroot, and spices and mix well.
+- On a large plate or dish, combine the coconut flour, arrowroot, and spices and mix well.

-- Dip the chicken into the egg mixture and then into the flour/arrowroot mixture until well coated.
+- Dip the flattened chicken pieces into the egg mixture and then into the flour mixture until well coated.

-- While chicken is cooking, heat sauce over medium heat until warmed.
+- While the chicken is cooking, heat the sauce in a saucepan over medium heat until warmed.

 What’s your favorite Italian dish?
 Ever tried to make a grain-free version?